Factoring vs. reverse factoring – what are the differences?

 Depending on the entity that provides the factoring service, its costs can vary.
 However, any entrepreneur using reverse factoring must expect to pay interest on the financing amount – this will increase with longer repayment terms or more installments.
 The interest rate on factoring installments is not high, but it often depends on the amount of financing the factor decides on.

 Under reverse factoring, the factor provides the entrepreneur with a factoring limit in an amount determined at the contract preparation stage.
 The greater the limit, the greater the amount for business purchases available to the factor.
-However, it is important to keep in mind that the factor may charge additional fees for not using the allocated limit.
+However, keep in mind that some factoring companies may charge additional fees for not using the allocated limit.
+At PragmaGO, maintaining your limit is free – when you choose reverse factoring, you only pay for the portion of your limit that you use.

 Important!